Microscopic constraints for the equation of state and structure of neutron stars: a Bayesian model mixing framework: Summary and outlook

 Alternatively, our framework, especially when combined with sophisticated emulators for the computationally expensive TOV equations~\cite{Koehn:2024set,Lalit:2024vmu,Sun:2024nye, Reed:2024urq}, can be used in solving the inverse problem of inferring properties of dense matter from mass-radius constraints.
 In this way new results from, e.g., future direct gravitational wave detections by the LIGO-Virgo-KAGRA scientific collaborations~\cite{Pang:2022rzc, KAGRA:2021duu, LIGOScientific:2017vwq} as well as neutron-star observations by NICER~\cite{Riley:2019yda, Miller:2021qha} and from, e.g., the planned STROBE-X, eXTP, and ATHENA+ campaigns~\cite{STROBE-XScienceWorkingGroup:2019cyd, eXTP:2016rzs, HotEnergeticUniverse2013}, can be added to this inference framework or used as data to validate against (as in Figs.~\ref{fig:mr_comparison_stationary},~\ref{fig:mr_comparison_spline_20n0_HIC}).

 Further planned extensions of our framework include its expansion to multi-dimensional mixing in, e.g., baryon number density and temperature, which is a crucial step to provide a unified EOS for use in neutron-star merger simulations~\cite{Radice:2018pdn}, and potential unification with other modular-based collaborative software packages~\cite{MUSES:2023hyz, ReinkePelicer:2025vuh,Raaijmakers:2025hbz}.
 For this endeavor, improving the modeling of the isospin dependence of the low-density EOS beyond the standard quadratic expansion, modeling phase transitions~\cite{Mroczek:2023zxo,Constantinou:2023ged}, e.g., with compound kernels, such as the changepoint kernels studied here, and identifying where and why \ChiEFT\ breaks down in medium~\cite{Essick:2020flb,Drischler:2021bup,Neill:2024qgg}, will be important, as will the inclusion of uncertainties on the proton fraction of neutron star matter.
-We will provide the community with our full code suite for further use and adaptation via our GitHub repository~\cite{EOS_BMM_ANM}.
+We note that imposing causality and stability conditions is straightforward if the output variable of the mixing is chosen to be the speed of sound.
+However, the formulation of a GP prior for the speed of sound is subtler than it is for pressure~\cite{Mroczek:2023zxo}.
+Future applications of our equation-of-state model-mixing framework could include the speed of sound as an alternative choice for the output space.
+We provide the community with our full code suite for further use and adaptation via our GitHub repository~\cite{EOS_BMM_ANM}.